 Apply knowledge of anatomical and physiological structure and function to differentiate between normal and abnormal physical examination findings.
 (Biomedical Science -Anatomy/Physiology)

 Osteopathic Principles, Practice, and OMM

-- 1. Apply knowledge and skills related to osteopathic principles and practice to a patient care plan in a clinical simulation or case discussion.
-(OPP Principles/Integration) - 1.
-Stressed in OPC 2
+1. Apply knowledge and skills related to osteopathic principles and practice to a patient care plan in a clinical simulation or case discussion.
+(OPP Principles/Integration)

 Patient Care and Procedural Skills